Educational

 Buy Google Pixel 7a at Best Buy

-We also like how the Pixel 6a is made from plastic and does not have a glass back — so hopefully, the device will shrug off a couple more drops than its more fragile relatives.
-The front is still glass, however, so you'll want to pick up a case too.
+We also like that the Pixel 6a is made from plastic and does not have a glass back—hopefully, the device will shrug off a couple more drops than its more fragile relatives.
+The front is still glass, however, so you'll want to pick up a case, too.
 Google's official fabric option costs $30.

 If you're an Apple family, then look around for an iPhone SE (3rd Gen).
 It is the least expensive of all the iPhones (only $429) and comes with three color options and storage capacities to pick from.
 And it has the new A15 Apple bionic chip and two cameras, front and back.